Kazakhstan Expands its Role in Nuclear Security Issues

 It is well known that the Central Asian nation inherited nuclear-tipped missiles after the collapse of the Soviet Union; Astana would go on to dismantle said weapons systems and facilities and joined agreements like the TPNW.
 The other post-Soviet Central Asian states carried out similar policies and nowadays there is a Central Asian Nuclear-Weapon-Free Zone treaty.

 What is also worth highlighting is Kazakhstan’s interest in promoting nuclear security past its borders.
 President Nazarbayev has declared, “Kazakhstan’s non-nuclear status can serve as a guiding example for other states.
 I’m speaking from my personal experience.
 We created and strengthened our independent country, achieved high international authority, namely, by renouncing nuclear weapons and receiving guarantees of non-aggression from nuclear powers.
 We urge all countries to follow our example.
 We urged Iran at the time, now we call on North Korea.
-Nuclear bombs and missiles is not power.”
+Nuclear bombs and missiles are not power.”

 While it is unlikely that North Korea (the upcoming meeting between the North Korean and U.S. leaders notwithstanding), and other nuclear states, will give up their nuclear armament anytime soon, Astana’s interest in promoting nuclear security, as well as the recent signing of the TPNW, are commendable initiatives.

-Interestingly, there has been one development in Astana-Washington relations that deals with nuclear security: on May 2017, a Nuclear Security Training Center (NSTC) opened in the Central Asian state, a joint initiative between Astana and the U.S. Department of Energy’s National Nuclear Security Administration.
+Interestingly, there has been one development in Astana-Washington relations that deals with nuclear security.
+In May of 2017, a Nuclear Security Training Center (NSTC) opened in the Central Asian state, a joint initiative between Astana and the U.S. Department of Energy’s National Nuclear Security Administration.
 A 15 May 2017 press release by the NNSA explains that the center will be utilized to “train nuclear facility personnel in security disciplines, including physical protection systems, nuclear material accounting and control systems, response forces, and secure transportation.”

 The two governments also signed a nuclear energy cooperation agreement in August.
 Additionally, Presidents Trump and Nazarbayev praised the 2017 inauguration of a reserve bank for low enriched uranium in the Central Asian state.
 This initiative “seeks to decrease the risk of nuclear enrichment technology proliferation,” said a White House statement.